Step 1 – Plan Review Packet

 Step 3 – While Waiting for Plans to be Reviewed

 - As noted above, contact the city or village where your facility is/will be located and/or operated.
 They may have building/code inspections, permits or other requirements that must be met.
 Here are links to the building safety departments at the city of Champaign and the city of Urbana.

 - Get certified.
 Before your health permit will be issued, you must provide proof of at least one person on staff who has obtained a Certified Food Protection Manager (CFPM) certificate.
 This applies to Category 1 and Category 2 facilities.
 All CFPM staff in Category 1 restaurants will also need to complete Allergen Awareness training.
 See our food worker training page for information about certification classes and allergen training.

 - All other staff members that are considered food handlers must obtain Food Handler Certificates (FHC).
 Click here for information about food handler training.

-- Complete a Food Safety Assessment worksheet (C-U or County).
+- Complete a Standard Operating Procedures Worksheet (CU or County / Spanish / Chinese).
 Please submit the completed worksheet within 30 days after you submit your plan review packet.
 Failure to submit the worksheet within the specified timeframe will result in a delay of the review of your plans.

 - You will need an Illinois Business Tax (IBT) number.
 Contact the Illinois Department of Revenue to obtain an IBT number.
 If your organization is not-for-profit, you may need to apply for tax exempt status.
 Health permit fees are waived for organizations that can provide proof of Illinois sales tax exemption.